tursoft/snakeonlinemulti/readme.md

 * Fix Auto deploy to dockerhub
 * Test on kubernetes
 * Complete game logic
+* Add tests for client and server layers
+* Configure auto execution of tests on deployments
+* Add "goals" section to summarize goal of this repository

 # Roadmap
 * Multiplayer mode (over websockets / firebase)